O-L-F/DOM-tweet-scraper/README.md

 ------------------------------------------------------------------------

-editor_options: markdown: wrap: 72 ---

 # DOM Tweet Scraper

-A free browser userscript that collects tweets from an X (Twitter) profile by reading the page's DOM as you scroll — wtihout an API key or backend server.
+A free browser userscript that collects tweets from an X (Twitter) profile by reading the page's DOM as you scroll — wtihout an API key.
 It runs entirely in your own browser, using your own logged-in session, and saves what it finds to a CSV file on your computer.

 Built with [Tampermonkey](https://www.tampermonkey.net/) in mind, but should work with any userscript manager (Violentmonkey, Greasemonkey, etc.).